At AIR Forum

 Q: Where do I begin?

-A: First, register for the Forum.
-Membership is not required (either current or future) for Forum attendance, however, members do receive a significant discount on the Forum registration fee.
+A: First, register for the AIR Forum.
+Neither current nor future membership is required for AIR Forum attendance, however, members do receive a significant discount on the AIR Forum registration fee.
 Joining AIR if you are not already a member will save you money during the registration process.

-A: Official AIR Forum activities begin on Tuesday afternoon and continue until Friday at noon.
-Additionally, pre-/post-conference education (additional fee required) offered Monday and Tuesday provide extra educational and networking opportunities that offer even greater value for your professional development dollars.
+A: Official AIR Forum activities begin on Tuesday, May 26 at 1 p.m. and continue until Friday, May 29 at noon.
+Additionally, pre-/post-conference education (additional fee required) offered Monday, May 25 and Tuesday, May 26 provide extra educational and networking opportunities that offer even greater value for your professional development dollars.

 Q: Where is the conference located?

-A: All 2019 AIR Forum meetings and events will take place at the Colorado Convention Center, Denver, Colorado.
+A: All 2020 AIR Forum meetings and events will take place at the Hyatt Regency New Orleans.
 For information about airport and ground transportation, visit the Travel & Hotel page.

 Q: How do I make hotel reservations?

-Q: Can I extend my stay in Denver?
+Q: Can I extend my stay in New Orleans?

-A: Yes.
+A: Yes, based on the availability of rooms at the hotel.
 The special conference room rate is available for three days before and after the conference (pending availability).
-So, come early and stay late and enjoy all that Denver has to offer.
+So, come early and stay late and enjoy all that New Orleans has to offer.

 Q: Are any special activities planned for first-time attendees?

 A: Yes.
-Be sure to take advantage of the 1st Time @ Forum session where you can meet other newcomers and hear from volunteer leaders who will share tips about how to make the most of the many learning and networking opportunities at the 2019 Forum.
-For more information about this and other opportunities for first-time Forum attendees, visit the First-Time Attendees page.
+Be sure to take advantage of the 1st Time @ Forum session where you can meet other newcomers and hear from volunteer leaders who will share tips about how to make the most of the many learning and networking opportunities at the 2020 AIR Forum.
+Special reserved seating is also offered for 1st Time attendees at the Wednesday brunch and keynote.

 Q: When and where can I purchase food during the conference?

-A: The Forum schedule includes dedicated lunch breaks daily.
-A variety of outlets are available within walking distance of the Colorado Convention Center.
+A: The AIR Forum schedule includes dedicated lunch breaks daily.
+A variety of outlets are available within the hotel and in easy walking distance from the Hyatt Regency New Orleans.

 Q: What are my opportunities for networking?

-A: Networking opportunities at the Forum are designed to help you engage with current colleagues and meet new contacts.
-In addition to the events scheduled from first-time attendees, there are several opportunities for networking throughout the week.
+A: Networking opportunities at the AIR Forum are designed to help you engage with current colleagues and meet new contacts.
+In addition to the events scheduled for first-time attendees, there are many opportunities for networking throughout the week including the Tuesday Welcome Reception, Tuesday Dinner Groups, Wednesday Board Reception, and Wednesday and Thursday Affiliated Organization meetings and dinner groups.
+Take advantage of the AIR networking hub (The Exhibit Hall) Tuesday–Thursday to connect enjoy a break with colleagues and sponsors during Exhibit Hall Hours.

 Q: What does the registration fee include?

-A: Forum registration includes access to attend any of the events included at the Forum (e.g., concurrent sessions, Exhibit Hall and keynote presentations, closing brunch, receptions, etc.).
-It does not include access to pre-/post-conference education, hotel stays, or meal functions not specified in the general schedule of events as part of the overall program.
+A: AIR Forum registration includes access to attend any of the events included at the AIR Forum from Tuesday at 1 p.m. to Friday at Noon (e.g., concurrent sessions, Wednesday Breakfast and Keynote, Exhibit Hall, receptions, Friday Brunch and Keynote, etc.).
+It does not include access to pre-/post-conference education, hotel stays, or meal or meal functions not specified in the general schedule of events as part of the overall program.
+Two meals are included in conference registration: the Wednesday breakfast and Friday brunch.

 Need More Help?